Multitensors as monads on categories of enriched graphs: Categories of enriched graphs

-When $J=1$ note that $K_{0 \bullet}^{\times 2}$ is just the discrete category $K_0 \times K_0$, and so for $x,y \in K_0$ one may compute $\ca H_{V}(K)(x,y)$ as the colimit of $\ca H_V(F)$ restricted to the fibre of $\kappa_{0 \bullet}^{\times 2}$ over $(x,y)$. \begin{proposition} \begin{enumerate} \item For any category $V$, $\ca GV$ has a strict initial object. \item If $V$ has an initial object, then $\ca GV$ has coproducts. \item If $\lambda$ is a regular cardinal and $V$ has $\lambda$-filtered colimits, then so does $\ca GV$. \item If $V$ has all small colimits, then so does $\ca GV$. \end{enumerate} In each case the colimits in $\ca GV$ under discussion are preserved by $(-)_0$. \end{proposition} \begin{proof} By the above uniform construction of colimits one has (\ref{pcase:all-colimits-GV}), and the preservation of any colimit by $(-)_0$ when it is constructed in this way.
+When $J=1$ note that $K_{0 \bullet}^{\times 2}$ is just the discrete category $K_0 \times K_0$, and so for $x,y \in K_0$ one may compute $\ca H_{V}(K)(x,y)$ as the colimit of $\ca H_V(F)$ restricted to the fibre of $\kappa_{0 \bullet}^{\times 2}$ over $(x,y)$. \begin{proposition} \begin{enumerate} \item For any category $V$, $\ca GV$ has a strict initial object. \item If $V$ has an initial object, then $\ca GV$ has coproducts and pullbacks along coproduct inclusions. \item If $V$ has a strict initial object, then every $X \in \ca GV$ decomposes as a coproduct of connected objects. \item If $\lambda$ is a regular cardinal and $V$ has $\lambda$-filtered colimits, then so does $\ca GV$. \item If $V$ has all small colimits, then so does $\ca GV$. \end{enumerate} In each case the colimits in $\ca GV$ under discussion are preserved by $(-)_0$. \end{proposition} \begin{remark} In appendix(\ref{sec:lcp}) we recall some of the general theory of connected objects.
+An alternative formulation of (\ref{pcase:GV-locally-connected}) is that $V$ having a strict initial object implies that $\ca GV$ is locally connected in the sense of definition(\ref{def:locally-connected-category}), which by lemma(\ref{lem:easy-ext}), implies that $\ca GV$ is extensive.
+If moreover one has finite limits in $V$, and thus also in $\ca GV$, then by proposition(\ref{prop:lext-decompose-charn}), this coproduct decomposition into connected objects is essentially unique, and the assignation $X \mapsto \pi_0(X)$ is the object map of a left adjoint to the functor $(-) \cdot 1$ given by taking copowers with $1$. \end{remark} \begin{proof} (\emph{of proposition(\ref{prop:colimits-GV})}).
+By the above uniform construction of colimits one has (\ref{pcase:all-colimits-GV}), and the preservation of any colimit by $(-)_0$ when it is constructed in this way.
 The empty $V$-enriched graph is clearly strictly initial in $\ca GV$ and so (\ref{pcase:initial-GV}) follows.

 (\ref{pcase:coproducts-GV}): In the case where $I$ is discrete, $\kappa_{0 \bullet}^{\times 2}$ is the inclusion